Negative Body Image: 4 Ways to Cope (Support for Women in Salt Lake City, Utah)

 Body image therapy is not just learning coping skills, but it’s actually learning to find healing from the comments people have made about your body that have been painful.
 Body image therapy is learning to respect your body and treat it with kindness.
 It doesn’t mean you’re always going to be stoked to look in the mirror or you’re going to love what you look like.
 The most important thing you can learn is how to show gratitude and kindness regardless of how you feel about your appearance.
 The overall goal is to feel better about yourself, which you can expect to focus on in therapy.

-Other mental Health Services Provided by Maple Canyon Therapy
+Other Mental Health Services Provided by Maple Canyon Therapy

 All services are available through online therapy in Utah.
 This means if you are located in St. George, Cedar City, Logan, or Heber City, I can still help you.